 Creating sustainable supply chains

-Innovation and collaboration are key to creating sustainable supply chains that can deliver essential supplies to children.
+Collaboration is key to creating sustainable supply chains that can deliver essential supplies to children.

 How can we ensure that a child in a remote village has timely access to routine, quality-assured vaccines – not only today, but also tomorrow?